-- 8.1.
-In accordance with Section 382 of the Local Government Act 1993, Council is insured against public liability and professional indemnity claims.
-Councillors are included as a named insured on this Policy. - 8.2.
-Councillors are also insured against personal injury, whether fatal or not, and loss or damage to Council property in their possession or control. - 8.3.
-Insurance protection is only provided if a claim arises out of or in connection with the Councillor's performance of his or her civic duties, or exercise of his or her functions as a Councillor.
-All insurances are subject to any limitations or conditions set out in the policies of insurance. - 8.4.
-Council shall pay the insurance policy excess in respect of any claim accepted by council's insurers, whether defended or not. - 8.5.
-Appropriate travel insurances will be provided for any Councillors travelling on approved interstate and overseas travel on council business.
+- 8.1 In accordance with Section 382 of the Act, Council is insured against public liability and professional indemnity claims.
+Councillors are included as a named insured on this Policy. - 8.2 Councillors are also insured against personal injury, whether fatal or not, and loss or damage to Council property in their possession or control. - 8.3 Insurance protection is only provided if a claim arises out of or in connection with the Councillor's performance of their civic duties, or exercise of their functions as a Councillor.
+All insurances are subject to any limitations or conditions set out in the policies of insurance. - 8.4 Council shall pay the insurance policy excess in respect of any claim accepted by Council's insurers, whether defended or not. - 8.5 Appropriate travel insurances will be provided for any Councillors travelling on approved interstate and overseas travel on Council business.